meeranhussain/RNASeq_Deseq2_Snakemake/README.md

 # RNA_seq-analysis
+This workflow is for differential gene expression study with replicate samples
 ## Steps to run RNA_SEQ STAR-DeSeq2 pipeline snakemake file

 ### Step 1: Make a Project Folder with Project_ID